-- Pass out different versions of the find someone who sheet or question cards depending on the class.
+- Pass out different versions of the find someone whosheet depending on the class.

 Variations for Spanish 1/2 on 1st day back from Winter break

-- Spanish 1/2 could use the new version just focusing of fue or my new fue question cards.
+- Spanish 1/2 could use the newer Find Someone Who version just focusing of fue or my fue question cards.
 It is better to ease them in with just one verb in the past tense.
 The question cards have many options all using the same questions.
 You could post the big questions and have students sign under them, or break students into small groups with sets of all the questions.
 (Or even do all of them to get lots of repetitions in!).

 - Spanish 1/2 (alternate) Or if you want to use versions of the same holiday break FSW in all classes, you could use the easiest version with the yo form listed to answer on the front, and the s/he form listed on the back to later talk about their classmates.

-- Spanish 4 will use the holiday break FSW with the least support and will come up with the yo and s/he forms on their own.
+- Spanish 4 – use the holiday break FSW with the least support and will come up with the yo and s/he forms on their own.

 - Before setting them loose, students will get a chance to look through the possible questions and make sure they know what everything is asking.
 We will clarify as needed, so once the activity starts, it can be in all Spanish.